 A delay of kickoff penalty will be assessed to the kicking team when they do not kick the ball off prior to the expiration of the play clock.
-The play clock in football serves as a tool to help pace the game, and has a 40-second timer at the start of every single individual play.
-If the play clock expires prior to the kick of the ball, the team will receive a delay of kickoff penalty for failing to start the play by kicking off the ball prior to the play clock hitting zero.
+The play clock in football serves as a tool to help pace the game.
+It is a 40-second timer counting down the start of each play.
+If the play clock expires prior to the ball being kicked in a kickoff, the kicking team will receive a delay of kickoff penalty.